cloudant/CDTDatastore/CONTRIBUTING.md

 open CDTDatastore.xcworkspace
 ```

-This workspace is where you should do all your work.
-If you intend to work with
+This workspace is where you should do all your work. `CDTDatastore.xcworkspace`
-database encryption, you will need to include test cases in
-`EncryptionTests.xcworkspace` (the only purpose of this workspace is to run
-tests, do not include anything else but test cases). `CDTDatastore.xcworkspace`
-contains:

-* The CDTDatastore source code, following the folder structure in `Classes`.
-* The test project, `Tests`.
-* The example application, `Project`.
-* `Pods` where the test and example app dependencies are built (including
-  CDTDatastore itself).

-If things don't work, you probably skipped over the bit above where the
-dependencies are set up.

-As you edit the source code in the `CDTDatastore` group, the Pods project will
-be rebuilt when you run the tests as it references the code in `Classes`.
+contains the following groups (the order is not significant):

+Firstly, under the `CDTDatastore` project:

+* `CDTDatastore`: the source code for CDTDatastore.
+If you are
+  contributing to the library then this group will be of most
+  relevance.

+* `CDTDatastoreTests`: unit and integration tests for CDTDatastore.
+If
+  you are contributing a new feature or making large modifications to
+  an existing one, you may need to add or modify tests here.

+* `CDTDatastoreReplicationAcceptanceTests`: longer-running regression
+  tests which are run to ensure correctness of the replication
+  implementation.

+* `CDTDatastoreEncryptionTests`: unit and integration tests for the
+  encryption-enabled build of CDTDatastore.

+Additionally, under the `Pods` project:

+* This project contains the various groups of source code files needed
+  to build the third-party dependencies used by CDTDatastore.

 At this point, run both the tests from the Tests project and the example app
 to make sure you're setup correctly.
 To run the tests, change the Scheme to
-either `Tests iOS` or `Tests OSX` using the dropdown in the top left.
+either `CDTDatastoreTests` or `CDTDatastoreTestsOSX` using the dropdown in the top left.
 It'll
-probably be the `Project` scheme to start with.
+probably be the `CDTDatastore` scheme to start with.
 Once you've changed the
 scheme, `cmd-u` should run the tests on your preferred platform.

+The sample app shows how an developer might use the library in their
+own application.
+The workspace for this is located in
+`Project/Project.xcworkspace/`.
+In order to build and run this app you
+will need to run `pod update` in the `Project` directory before
+opening the workspace.

 ### Adding and removing files

-First, make sure you add them to the right folder within the `Classes` structure:
+First, make sure you add them to the right group within the `CDTDatastore` group:

-* `common` for most new files.
-  * Use a subfolder of `common` for discrete subsystems.
 * `vendor` for any libraries that can't be brought in via cocoapods.

-**If you add or remove files, run `pod update` in `Tests` to get them into
-the build.
-Then add them to the workspace, under the CDTDatastore group.**

-_Note_: `rake podupdate` will update all projects' workspaces, which is a useful
-shortcut.
+* most files will be part of a discrete subsystem and will belong to a
+  group for that subsystem, eg `Attachments`.
+* some files are added directly to the top level of the
+  `CDTDatastore`, but this will be a small number of files
+  which are important or general-purpose in nature and do not belong
+  to a subsystem.

 When adding files to the workspace, make sure to keep the groups in the
 workspace up to date with the file locations on the file system.